This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 It’s interior flesh can range in colour from a pale pink (like what was used in this recipe) to more of a brighter deep red hue.

-Honey Soy Marinade for Fish
+Honey Soy Marinade and Sauce

 How To Cook Arctic Char